-What is Dry Needling?
+What Is Dry Needling?

-Dry Needling is a treatment technique often used by physical therapists to relieve pain.
+Dry Needling is a treatment technique often used by professionally trained physical therapists to relieve pain.
 It requires using a sterile acupuncture needle that is inserted through the skin into muscles, tendons, ligaments, and/or close to nerves to immediately reduce pain, decrease muscle tension and increase mobility.
-Dry Needling is not acupuncture; it is based on a modern scientific study of musculoskeletal and neuromuscular systems.
-This treatment technique provides an environment that enhances the body’s ability to heal which ultimately reduces pain.
+The physical therapist goes through additional certification process to be qualified to administer this techniques.

-There are many similarities and differences between dry needling and acupuncture.
-Licensed physical therapists in a growing number of states can use dry needling under the scope of their practice.
-Physical therapists have not licensed acupuncturists and do not practice acupuncture.
-In contrast to most schools of acupuncture, dry needling is strictly based on Western medicine principles and research.
+Licensed physical therapists in a growing number of states can use dry needling under the scope of their practice with an additional dry needling certification.

-Also, Dry Needling can be used to help athletes overcome delayed onset muscle soreness.
+Dry Needling can also be used to help athletes overcome delayed onset muscle soreness.
 As athletes push the envelope to become bigger and faster or to reach new goals, recovery becomes an essential phase in the process.

 Is Dry Needling Painful?

 For most people, there is little to no discomfort with the insertion of the needle.
 We strive to make the treatment virtually painless, however, at times, you may experience a “twitch response” which often feels like a quick muscle cramp or ache.
-These sensations are normal and even desirable at times.
-Following this technique muscle soreness can be felt up to 24-48 hours.
-The application of heat or ice and drinking plenty of fluids usually reduces the soreness.
+These sensations are normal and even desirable at times as the Dry Needling technique identifies trigger points throughout the body and releases tension.